 This is referred to in Religiousness in Yoga page 23-27.

-Vinyāsa Krama is pronounced according to its meaning as Vi-Nyāsa Krama or special placing in sequence.
+Vinyāsa Krama is pronounced according to its meaning as Vi-Nyāsa Krama or special placing in a sequence of steps.
 It is the arranging of the various postures or breathing patterns in an intelligent sequence, respecting the variables in the student and the purpose of the practice.

 Thus the way I was taught by Desikachar was that if I move away from this schematic as the core of my Āsana practice or teaching, there needs to be a compelling rationale within which it remains a potential goal to move back to or towards, both short term and long term.

 At other times the Vinyāsa Krama,

 In our life as well as our practice.